 Nominated as one of Budget Travel Magazine’s coolest small towns, Bluff is nestled between dramatic sandstone bluffs and the San Juan River on the Trail of the Ancients Scenic Byway in southeastern Utah.
 Bluff is an artist’s community featuring quality lodging, shopping, and dining.

 We are a proud gateway to the Bears Ears National Monument.
-Bluff is a great place to unpack and explore the Bears Ears as well as other attractions.
+Bluff is a great place to unplug, unpack, and explore the Bears Ears and other surrounding attractions.

 Few towns have a more colorful past.

 Ancestral Puebloans established the area’s first settlements around 650 A.D.
 Some of the Southwest’s most impressive prehistoric rock art and ruins lie in or near Bluff.

 The Ancestral Puebloans may have chosen this site because of the Twin Rocks formation at the town’s north end, and the twin alcoves visible in the bluffs across the San Juan River.
 Learn more about Bluff’s prehistoric past by visiting Bluff’s Deep History.